 One of the most critical and difficult questions now facing Australia is its policy towards China at a time when China’s economic and military power is growing steadily and when the international policy of the United States is nearly impossible to predict.
 The future of our China policy will be discussed by the thinkers responsible for two of the most important Australian interventions in this debate – Professor Hugh White, author of the seminal China Choice and the Quarterly Essay 'Without America', and Professor Clive Hamilton, author of the best-selling and controversial Silent Invasion.The debate will be moderated by La Trobe University’s international relations scholar, Dr Bec Strating.

 Has Australia fully transcended the racist shadows cast over its history – the dispossession of its indigenous people and its once whites-only immigration policy?
 Professor Tim Soutphommasane, the former Race Discrimination Officer at the Australian Human Rights Commission and author of Reclaiming Patriotism, Tom Switzer, formerly the opinion editor at The Australian and presently the Executive Director of the Centre for Independent Studies, Tasneem Chopra, a cross cultural consultant on issues of cultural competence, gender, leadership and intersectional discrimination, and Associate Professor Chelsea Bond a distinguished academic who has worked in Indigenous health promotion, culture, identity and community development, are all close observers of Australian political culture have very different answers to this question.
 La Trobe University’s Dr Bec Strating, will chair this discussion.

 The feminist movement has fundamentally re-fashioned our world.
 There are however several different kinds of feminism and different answers to the question of what still must be done to deepen and complete the feminist revolution.
-Two of the most brilliant younger Australian feminists, Dr Clementine Ford, author of Fight Like a Girl and Boys Will Be Boys, Teela Reid, a Wiradjuri and Wailwan woman, practising lawyer and a powerful advocate for the rights of Aboriginal women, and Dr Petra Bueskens, author of Modern Mothers and Women’s Dual Identities, will discuss these questions in a debate to be moderated by La Trobe University’s Dr Clare Wright, author of the Stella Prize-winning The Forgotten Rebels of Eureka.
+Three of the most brilliant younger Australian feminists, Dr Clementine Ford, author of Fight Like a Girl and Boys Will Be Boys, Teela Reid, a Wiradjuri and Wailwan woman, practising lawyer and a powerful advocate for the rights of Aboriginal women, and Dr Petra Bueskens, author of Modern Mothers and Women’s Dual Identities, will discuss these questions in a debate to be moderated by La Trobe University’s Dr Clare Wright, author of the Stella Prize-winning The Forgotten Rebels of Eureka.